Double Generative Adversarial Networks for Conditional Independence Testing: Literature review on conditional independence testing

-By definition, the quantity $D$ on the right-hand-side of \eqref{eqn:excesspvalue} measures the quality of the conditional distribution approximation. \cite{bellot2019conditional} argued that this error term is negligible due to the capacity of deep neural nets in estimating conditional distributions.
-To the contrary, we find this approximation error is usually \emph{not} negligible, and consequently, it may inflate the type-I error and potentially invalidate the test.
-We next consider a simple example to further elaborate this.
+By definition, the error term $D$ in (\ref{eqn:excesspvalue}) measures the quality of the conditional distribution approximation. \cite{bellot2019conditional} argued that this error term is negligible due to the capacity of deep neural networks in terms of estimating the conditional distribution.
+To the contrary, we find this approximation error is usually \emph{not} negligible, and consequently, it may inflate the type-I error and invalidate the test.
+We consider a simple example to further elaborate this.